 Klarna has grown rapidly over the past few years with many of the most popular shops offering this as a payment method.
 Klarna is a buy now, pay later scheme that allows people to decide to pay 30 days later, split the payment over multiple instalments or finance the full purchase.

-In this Klarna review I’ll go over the most common questions and concerns, such as is Klarna safe, whether it affects your credit score and when you should and shouldn’t use it.
+In this Klarna review I’ll go over the most common questions and concerns, such as is Klarna safe, how it affects your credit score and when you should and shouldn’t use it.

 How Does Klarna Work?